mrtomsblogg/mrtomsblogg.github.io/_posts/2024-03-18-VernalEquinox.md

 ---
-title: "March 19, 2024 may be Vernal Equinox, but…"
+title: March 19, 2024 may be Vernal Equinox, but…
 mathjax: true
 layout: post
 categories: media